christopherdubs/christopherdubs.github.io/README.md

 # About this repo
-The work of Christopher Walsh, a product person based in the SF bay area.
+Some work of Christopher Walsh.